Management & Marketing

 Courses in marketing and management are offered through the Department of Management and Marketing.
+For additional information, please refer to the University Catalog.

 The preparation of managers of organizations requires a liberal arts education emphasizing an understanding of the economic, social and political issues in a multi-cultural environment.
 The major emphases in the management curriculum are on problem identification, analysis and solution, decision-making, business ethics, communications, team dynamics and leadership, as well as understanding and integrating the functional areas of business operations.
 Attention is given to the dynamic global business environment and to the immediate utilization of management skills.